Paleo German Bratwurst Apple Slaw

 - Turn the heat off, add the sauerkraut (optional) and dressing to the pan.
 Toss to coat and serve hot.

-- If you want more greens in this business, this dish can easily take even double the amount of chopped cabbage, kale and shaved Brussels sprouts without changing the amounts of apples, onions or sausage.
+- If you want more greens in this business, this dish can easily take even double the amount of chopped cabbage, kale and shaved Brussels sprouts without changing the amounts of apples, onions or sausage much.
 Sounds crazy, but it's true.
 However, you will want to whisk up some additional dressing if you make a bigger batch.

 - This recipe is paleo, gluten-free and low-carb.
 Hold the syrup and it's Whole30-friendly too!